bajamircea/bajamircea.github.io/_posts/2021-04-04-im-postulates.markdown

 $$\exists$$ and $$\forall$$.

-Theoretically one could use only one of them, but similarly to the boolean operators it would gone for a lower level outside the scope of the book.
+Theoretically one could use only one of them, but similarly to the boolean operators it would choose to go for a lower level outside the scope of the book.
+Also both of them are required for the inuitionist logic, where one does not suffice.

 This is a first-order logic, which means that the quantifiers apply to variables of values $$x$$ as opposed also predicates/properties.